emma-ea/age-estimation-final/README.md

 # Age estimation project - final year project

+model training was done in google colab, the notebook file is stored in the colab_notebook directory.

 # Dataset

 To download dataset to main directory.
 Run bash script in data directory or simply click this hyperlink to download dataset.